 The General Fund is used to account for all financial resources except those required to be accounted for in another fund.
+As of April 30, 2021, the General Fund has been closed into the Sewerage Fund.

 SPECIAL REVENUE FUND

 Special Revenue Funds are created to account for the proceeds of specific revenue sources (other than fiduciary funds or capital project funds) that are legally restricted to expenditure for specified purposes.